YLiu95/long-term_forecast_MSc_project/README.md

 ## methodology

-1. compare 5 RNN encoder-decoders
+1. compare 5 RNN encoder-decoders and their non encoder-decoder versions
+  - hetet